You'll Like The 2012 Chevrolet Colorado If...

 Under the Hood

-Engine choices for the Colorado include four- and five-cylinder powerplants, as well as a V8 engine on the LT trims.
-The standard 2.9-liter four- and the optional 3.7-liter five-cylinder engines might seem small, but they are both big on power.
-The 2.9-liter four-cylinder produces an impressive 185 horsepower and offers up most of its 190 pound-feet of torque between the ranges of 1,200 and 5,600 rpm.
-That's enough power to muscle any lightly-equipped four-wheel-drive vehicle through the toughest terrain.
+Engine choices for the 2012 Chevy Colorado include 4- and 5-cylinder powerplants, as well as a V8 engine on the LT trim.
+The standard 2.9-liter 4- and the optional 3.7-liter 5-cylinder engines might seem small, but they are both big on power.
+The 2.9-liter 4-cylinder produces an impressive 185 horsepower and offers up most of its 190 pound-feet of torque between the ranges of 1,200 and 5,600 rpm.
+That's enough power to muscle any lightly-equipped 4-wheel-drive vehicle through the toughest terrain.
 The optional 3.7-liter engine makes 242 horsepower.
 Both of these engines produce class-leading horsepower while returning good fuel economy.
 The big 5.3-liter V8 is powerful but not easy on gas and is best ordered only when towing is a priority.

 2.9-liter in-line 4

 190 lb-ft of torque @ 2,800 rpm

 EPA city/highway fuel economy: 18/25 (2WD), 18/24 (4WD, manual), 17/23 (4WD, automatic)

 242 lb-ft of torque @ 4,600 rpm

 EPA city/highway fuel economy: 17/23 (2WD), 17/23 (4WD), 16/21 (4WD, Crew Cab)

 320 lb-ft of torque @ 4,000 rpm

 EPA city/highway fuel economy: 14/20 (2WD), 14/19 (4WD)}